WindowsLies/BlockWindows/README.md

 hostlist MS Hosts file to blocking for router or firewall use

+hosts-dnsmasq Hosts file for dd-wrt and other routers

 HideWindowsUpdates.vbs Hides blocked updates, to reinstall click 'show hidden updates'

 I created this code from information from: